Akshatchaube01/TimeWarp/README.md

 - [Git](https://git-scm.com/downloads) - Learn Git step-by-step by following the instructions provided [here](https://recodehive.com/how-to-install-git-git-tutorial/).

+## Code of Conduct

+Please note that this project is released with a [Contributor Code of Conduct](./CODE_OF_CONDUCT.md).
+By participating in this project you agree to abide by its terms.

 ## How to Contribute

+We welcome contributions!
+Please see our [Contributing Guide](./CONTRIBUTING.md) for detailed instructions on how to get started.

 If you think that you can add a new feature or want to fix a bug, we invite you to contribute to Timewarp and make this project better.
 To contribute:

 1. Create a folder at your desire location (usually at your desktop).